 How to create a project

-Add a document to a project (or move it fro one project to another), hover over its thumbnail and click on the “more options” icon (the three dots) to bring up its options.
+In the browser Drag the document you want to move and drop it onto its project folder in the sidebar.
+You can also, hover over a document’s thumbnail and click on the icon to bring up its options.
 From there, choose Move to Project.
 In the window that appears, select the project you want to move the document to from the drop-down menu then click Move.

 How to remove documents from Projects

-To remove a document from a project, hover over its thumbnail and click on the “more options” icon (the three dots) to bring up its options.
+In the browser Hover over a document’s thumbnail and click on the icon to bring up its options.
 From there, choose Remove from Project.
 In the window that appears, click Remove to confirm.
 If you remove a document from a project, you’ll be able to find it in All Documents .

 How to rename projects

-To rename a project, hover over its name in the sidebar, then click on the arrow icon that appears next to it.
+In the browser Hover over a project name in the sidebar, then click on the icon that appears next to it.
 From here, choose Rename.
 In the dialog that appears, give your project a new name, then click Save Changes to confirm.
 This won’t affect any documents inside this project.